 How Natural Stone Handles Moisture

 Quartzite is generally dense and hard, while slate has a naturally layered structure.
 Both can be suitable for wall cladding, but neither should be described as completely waterproof.
-Stone may absorb a small amount of moisture, especially through edges, micro-cracks or natural layers.
+Stone may absorb a small amount of moisture, especially through edges, micro-cracks, joints or natural layers.

 This is not automatically a problem.
 Outdoors, many natural stones perform well because they can wet and dry.
 Trouble begins when water is trapped, when frost gets into saturated areas, or when the wall behind the cladding is already damp.
 A good installation allows moisture to be managed rather than hidden.